Kran-o-tron/kran-o-drive/README.md

 `list` to see all current profiles on disk.

+`reset` to reset all positions to their origin.

+`close` to politely close the connection. `^C` also works too ;)

 ## Profile format
 All position profiles are stored in `profiles.json` in the home directory for easy to edit formatting.
+See the file for formatting examples.

 ## Contributors
 `m-ish` - Hamish Bultitude